vbagaev/angular/aio/content/tutorial/toh-pt4.md

 <div class="alert is-helpful">

-To learn more about providers, see the [Providers section](guide/providers).
+To learn 5more about providers, see the [Providers section](guide/providers).
 To learn more about injectors, see the [Dependency Injection guide](guide/dependency-injection).

 </div>